calmm-js/partial.lenses/README.md

 // [ 'a', 'b', 'c', 'd', '3', '4', '5', '9' ]
 ```

-*Note:* An alternative design for filter could implement a smarter algorithm to
+An alternative design for filter could implement a smarter algorithm to combine
-combine arrays when set.
+arrays when set.
 For example, an algorithm based
 on [edit distance](https://en.wikipedia.org/wiki/Edit_distance) could be used to
 maintain relative order of elements.
 While this would not be difficult to
 implement, it doesn't seem to make sense, because in most cases use